'America's Pastor' Billy Graham Dies At 99

 "A great deal of the Bible is in Iraq," he said.
 "The Garden of Eden was there.
 Abraham was born there."

 Two years later, when a New York Times reporter asked him whether he shared his son's judgment on Islam, Graham answered, "Let's say, I didn't say it."
 Asked whether he, like Franklin, foresaw a clash between Christianity and Islam, Graham said, "I think the big conflict is with hunger and starvation and poverty."

-In that same interview, Graham reiterated the position he took in his 1987 rally in Colorado, noting that he did not want to talk about the political issues important to other evangelical conservatives, like abortion or homosexuality.
+In that same 2005 interview, Graham reiterated the position he took in his 1987 rally in Colorado, noting that he did not want to talk about the political issues important to other evangelical conservatives, like abortion or homosexuality.

 "I'm just going to preach the Gospel and am not going to get off on all these hot-button issues," he said.
 "If I get on these other subjects, it divides the audience on an issue that is not the issue I'm promoting.
 I'm just promoting the Gospel."